mrzool/s-town/source/02-episode2.md

 Bubba and Tyler co-own Black Sheep Ink together.
 And Bubba started noticing they'd have a bill about to come due for the business, they'd be wondering how they were gonna pay it, and then conveniently John would come in and hand over $300 or $400 and ask for another tattoo on his chest.
 Bubba says people around here don't throw down money like that.
 But John would, just in the nick of time, and then schedule another appointment for soon after.

-Bubba: He might not have said, ‘I'm helping you out.'
+Bubba: He might not have said, 'I'm helping you out.'
 But when you sit down and pay me $2000, $3000 in a couple weeks span you've just helped me out.
 You know, you've just got all my bills caught up, you've just got everything back to where it needed to be.
 You know.

 B: You think that's why he did it?